kondrak/rust64/README.md

 cargo run --release
 ```

-You can pass a .prg file as a command line parameter to load it into memory once the emulators boots (type RUN to start the program):
+You can pass a .prg file as a command line parameter to load it into memory once the emulator boots (just type RUN to start the program):
 ```
 cargo run --release prgs/colors.prg
 ```